ensdomains/address-encoder/pull_request_template.md

 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
 - [ ] My code follows the code style of this project.
 - [ ] My code implements all the required features.
+- [ ] I have provided the reference link to the specification I implemented.